aabbtree77/esp32-vpn/README.md

 Considering RDC, projects such as [RustDesk](https://github.com/rustdesk/rustdesk) begin to emerge.
 This is a Rust world...
 There also exist some [doubts](https://news.ycombinator.com/item?id=29479503) about RustDesk's "server component".

-Eventually, the attention switches to the P2P world.
+Eventually, attention switches to the P2P world.
 After all, we have been using torrent clients since Napster and these nodes manage to communicate under harsh conditions.

 Great ideas come in pairs, and one gets lucky to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 They focus on the ability to tap into a remote PC under NAT layers directly, in the P2P way.
 Both tools are OSS written in Go, which means a much better life with compilation and adaptation compared to C++/Rust/Nim/Zig...
 Both rely on the go-libp2p MIT-licensed stack centered around IPFS.